smalldb/smalldb-rest/README.md

 ------------

   1. Use `composer install` to install all libraries.
+  2. Create `api-v1.php` and `api-v1-diagram.php` as in examples.
-  2. Create state machine definitions in `statemachine` directory -- see libsmalldb documentation for details.
+  3. Create state machine definitions in `statemachine` directory -- see libsmalldb documentation for details.

 API Usage